 Members gather for BCREA 86th annual meeting

-Brown County Rural Electrical Association (REA) hosted about 470 members and spouses, employees and guests at the New Ulm Civic Center April 6th for the cooperative’s 80th Annual Meeting.
-A total of 232 members registered for the meeting.
+Nearly 400 members and spouses, employees and guests of Brown County Rural Electrical Association (REA) gathered at the Sleepy Eye Event Center April 13th for the cooperative’s 86th Annual Meeting.
+A total of 220 members, of which 17 were mail-in ballots, registered at the meeting.

 Incumbent Directors Brad Sprenger, District 2 and Landon Sletta, District 3, ran unopposed and were re-elected to three-year terms.
 In District 8, David Wendinger was elected over challengers Scott Hulke and John Luepke.
 The proposed amendment to the cooperative by-laws was approved.